My ALS Reversal

 I saw my neurologist again in April 2015 for some insurance needs, as I was selling a life insurance policy on a viatical settlement.
 At first, she refused to see me, since our last meeting 18 months previous had not gone well, but relented after much persuasion.
 I apologize that I had been insensitive to her feelings in our last meeting, and in my story on our website, which I was surprised she had read.
 She really is a caring person and wishes to help those fighting this monster, ALS.
 She feels I had not fairly represented her work or efforts to help me.

 She was surprised at my condition.
 After reviewing my medical records again, she stated there was a possibility I had some variant of Kennedy’s Disease, but the evidence was just too compelling that it was indeed ALS.
 Again, she could simply not explain my current condition.
 She said “Maybe you will be one of the very, very few” to survive ALS, and that I should continue whatever it was I was doing.
 However, in her medical summary of our visit, she was critical that I would not follow the standard protocol for ALS care.
 She did mention in her report that I seemed to be doing very well following a holistic approach to the disease.
+(The Viatical Settlement Company did complete the purchase of a term life insurance policy, converted to a Universal Life Policy that we had never intended to keep beyond the term life, resulting in a very good financial investment for me.)

 We again left the chamber home as we headed south in the fall of 2015.
 My progress continued, but perhaps at a slower rate.
 I noticed my weight beginning to slide just a bit, as I was struggling to stay in the 180s.